MariaHochstoeger/maths-game/README.md

 - My mentor, Adegbenga Adeye, for his input
 - My partner, Himanshu Giri, for providing me with the text input for this project

-## Fixed bugs
-- When writing the code I was trying to pass a variable into a method unsuccessfully.
-The problem was that I did not define the relevant variable, which was the outcome of another method, in the global space but only within that previous method.
-Solved by assigning the outcome of the previous method to a variable in the global space.

 ## Credits